 Always ensure that the host OS has enough RAM remaining.
 If insufficient RAM remains, the system might excessively swap memory to the hard disk, which effectively brings the host system to a standstill.

-As with other Create Virtual Machine wizard settings, you can change this setting later, after you have created the VM.
+As with the other settings, you can change this setting later, after you have created the VM.